microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 If the decl isn't any of those types, then we check if it is a struct or class type.
 If so, the decl is a UDT, so the `udt` flag is set.
-For a `udt`, recurse through the members of the UDT and its bases, collecting information on what types of resources are contained by the UDT,setting corresponding class flags (`uav`, `cbv`, `srv`, or `sampler`).
+For a `udt`, recurse through the members of the UDT and its bases, collecting information on what types of resources are contained by the UDT, setting corresponding class flags (`uav`, `cbv`, `srv`, or `sampler`).
 Also track whether there are any other numeric members and set the `contains_numeric` flag.
+Also, apply any template expansions on the UDT, so that all types of members in the UDT are defined.
 If the decl is not a UDT, then the `other` flag is set.

 Below is some pseudocode to describe the flag-setting process:

 ```
-if the Decl is inside a cbuffer or tbuffer:
+if the Decl is not inside a cbuffer or tbuffer:
-  do not set default_globals
-else if the Decl type is a numeric type:
+  if the Decl type is a numeric type:
     set default_globals

 if the Decl is an HLSLBufferDecl
+  set resource
-  if cbuffer: set resource, set cbv
+  if cbuffer: set cbv
-  else:  set resource, set srv
+  else: set srv
 else if the Decl is a VarDecl:
   if no resource attribute:
     if Decl is vector, matrix, or otherwise numeric type: